WaaaghNL/Sony-A7-iv/Profile.md

 #### Grid Line Type
 `Rule of 3rds Grid` 3x3 grid on screen

+#### 📹 Emphasized REC Display
+`On` Shows RED border around the screen indicating that you are recording. otherwise you only see a text REC on screen.

 ### Drive Mode
 #### Bracket Settings
 * Selftimer during Bracket `2 Sec`